greenelab/czi-rfa/proposal.md

 **Aim 2: Generate a benchmark dataset of harmonized public data to evaluate the extent to which HCA cell types capture disease states for multiple rheumatic diseases.**

-Aim 1 develops machine learning approaches for solving the inference of state transitions and developmental trajectories, while Aim 2 results in curated benchmark datasets from existing data for evaluating computation methods and designing future assessments.
+This proposal addresses two RFA points: Aim 1 develops machine learning approaches for solving the inference of state transitions and developmental trajectories, and Aim 2 provides curated benchmark datasets from existing data for evaluating computational methods and designing future assessments.

 ### Prior Contributions / Preliminary Results

-We have developed neural-network based methods for unsupervised transcriptomic data integration [@doi:10.1128/mSystems.00025-15 @doi:10.1016/j.cels.2017.06.003 @doi:10.1101/156620].
+We previously developed neural-network based methods for unsupervised integration of transcriptomic data [@doi:10.1128/mSystems.00025-15 @doi:10.1016/j.cels.2017.06.003 @doi:10.1101/156620].
-We've recently moved to Generative Adversarial Networks (GANs) and Variational Autoencoders (VAEs) which have a track record of defining meaningful latent spaces with image data.
+We now build to Generative Adversarial Networks (GANs) and Variational Autoencoders (VAEs) which have a track record of defining meaningful latent spaces for images.
 We showed that GANs can be adapted to generate realistic individuals under a differential privacy framework [@doi:10.1101/159756] and built VAEs over bulk transcriptomic data with the goal of describing a biologically-relevant latent space [@doi:10.1101/174474].
-In this work, we will apply these unsupervised deep learning methods to single cell transcriptomic data, while incorporating data augmentation approaches that are novel to genomics.
+Here, we will apply these unsupervised deep learning methods to single cell transcriptomic data and incorporate novel data augmentation approaches for genomics.
-We also bring expertise automating reproducible workflows to the HCA community [@doi:10.1038/nbt.3780].
+We also bring workflow automation experience to the HCA community [@doi:10.1038/nbt.3780].

 ### Proposed work and deliverables